 Try using green banana flour.
 You will often find it prepackaged in Indian, Asian and African grocery stores.

-When making green banana porridge mix the grated bananas with flour before adding to the water. this will allow the water to thicken as it begins to boil and the bananas begin to cook. to ensure a lump free porridge, a wooden spoon or a whisk is the perfect companion.
+When making green banana porridge mix the grated bananas with flour or oatmeal before adding to the water. this will allow the water to thicken as it begins to boil and the bananas begin to cook.
+To ensure a lump-free porridge use a wooden spoon or a whisk to stir the porridge while it cooks.

 Green Banana Porridge